praveentitusf/MLOps-Project-2025-Flower-Classification/project_description.md

 This project implements a complete MLOps pipeline for classifying 102 categories of flowers using deep learning techniques.
 The model is built using PyTorch Lightning and is trained on the **Oxford 102 Flower Dataset**, which contains a diverse set of flower species with variations in lighting, pose, and background.
 The pipeline integrates key MLOps tools for experiment tracking, data versioning, model deployment, and monitoring.

 ## Objective
 Our primary objective is to develop a robust and reproducible deep learning pipeline that can accurately classify flower species from raw images.
-The project covers the full ML lifecycle, including data preprocessing, model training, evaluation, deployment, and continuous integration.
+The project covers the full ML lifecycle, including data preprocessing, model training, evaluation and deployment.

 ## Framework and Integration
 We leverage the following tools and frameworks in our pipeline: